holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

     hc package
     ```

-Packaging your app means you are compiling the code into a DNA file and getting it ready to be run.
+'Packaging your app' means you are compiling the code into a DNA file and getting it ready to be run.

 !!! success "You should see a successful compilation like this:"